OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 > **Note:** If you accidentally add a door position that you did not want to add, there are two ways of removing doors:
 >
-> 1. Click the *Delete all door positions* to delete all the door positions.
+> 1. Click the *Delete all door positions* button to delete all the door positions.
-> 2. dsa
+> 2. Click the *Delete door positions* button and then click on door positions that should be deleted.

 > **Note:** With multiple doors overlapping, the GUI gets quite messy.
 In order to make it more clear, I show diagonals of individual rectangles.
 And it gets even more messy when you have doors of various sizes overlapping.
 I thought about adding a switch that would show only doors with a specified length.

 > **Note:** The inspector script currently lets you add door positions that are not on the outline of the room shape.
-It will, hovewer, result in an error when trying to generate a dungeon.
+It will, however, result in an error when trying to generate a dungeon.
 It should be improved in the future.

 ## Repeat mode

 Each *Room template* script has a field called *Repeat Mode* that is initially set to *Allow Repeat*.
 Using this field, we can tell the algorithm whether the room template can be used more than once in generated levels.
 There are the following possibilities:

-- **Allow repeat** - The room tamplate may repeat in generated levels.
+- **Allow repeat** - The room template may repeat in generated levels.
-- **No immeadiate** - Neighbors of the room template must be different.
+- **No immediate** - Neighbors of the room template must be different.
 - **No repeat** - The room template can be used at most once.

 <Image src="img/v2/room_templates/repeat_mode.png" caption="Specific positions mode" />

 > **Note:** Instead of setting the *Repeat mode* on a per room template basis, you can use global override which is configured directly in the dungeon generator.

-> **Note:** If you provide too few room templates, they may repeat in generated levels even if you choose the **No immeadiate** or **No repeat** options.
-To make sure that the repeat mode is satisifed, please provide enough room templates to choose from.
+> **Note:** If you provide too few room templates, they may repeat in generated levels even if you choose the **No immediate** or **No repeat** options.
+To make sure that the repeat mode is satisfied, please provide enough room templates to choose from.

 ## Corridors

 The algorithm distinguishes two types of room templates - basic room templates and room templates for corridor rooms.
-In theory, we can use any any room template with at least two doors to act as a corridor room template. **However, to make the algorithm fast, we should follow these recommendations**:
+In theory, we can use any room template with at least two doors to act as a corridor room template. **However, to make the algorithm fast, we should follow these recommendations**:

 1. There should be exactly two door positions.
-2. The two door should be on the opposite sides of the room template.
+2. The two doors should be on the opposite sides of the room template.
 3. The corridor should not be too long or too wide.

 <Gallery cols={2} fixedHeight>